ThaisRobba/ox/README.md

 Clone this repo, install npm, Browserify and BrowserSync.

-### Loading assets
+### Automation

-Within the src folder, open assets.js.
-You will see an object literal containing three arrays: one for png images, one for json data files and one for audio files.

-    module.exports = {
-      //load player.png and add it to ox.images
-      images: ['player'],

-      //load weapons.json and add it to ox.data
-      data: ['weapons'],

-      //load powerup.mp3 and add it to ox.audio
-      audio: ['powerup']
-    }

-Easy peasy!
+cd to the folder, run `npm start`, there you go :)

 ### Using assets

-Ok, so you got your images loaded.
-Now let's create a new entity for the player.
+Let's create a new entity for the player.
 Open src/entities.js, you will see a similar pattern from the assets.
 Add a property called player and have it require player.js, like this:

     module.exports = {
       player: require('./entities/player.js')